jaylittle/presentation-engine/DOCKER.md

 1. Open a shell

-2. Navigate to the presentation-engine.git directory
+2. Navigate to the presentation-engine git directory

 3. git fetch && git pull --ff-only